ibm-cloud-docs/BlockStorage/adjustable-iops.md

 1. From the {{site.data.keyword.slportal}}, click **Storage** > **{{site.data.keyword.blockstorageshort}}** OR from {{site.data.keyword.BluSoftlayer_full}} Catalog click **Infrastructure** > **Storage** > **{{site.data.keyword.blockstorageshort}}**.
 2. Select the LUN from the list and click **Actions** > **Modify LUN**
 3. Under **Storage IOPS Options**, make a new selection:
-    - Endurance (Tiered IOPS): select an IOPS Tier greater than 0.025 of your storage.
+    - Endurance (Tiered IOPS): select an IOPS Tier greater than 0.25 IOPS/GB of your storage.
 You may increase the IOPS tier at any time.
 However, decreasing is only available once a month.
-    - Performance (Allocated IOPS): specify new IOPS option for your storage by entering a value between 100 to 6000 IOPS.
+    - Performance (Allocated IOPS): specify new IOPS option for your storage by entering a value between 100 to 48,000 IOPS.
+(Be sure to look at any specific boundaries required by size in the order form.)
 4. Review your selection and the new pricing.
 5. Click the **I have read the Master Service Agreement...** checkbox and click **Place Order**.
 6. Your new storage allocation should be available in a few minutes.